 Now is a good time to sell, and a good time to buy

-Three of the most common questions REALTORS® hear are these days are:
+Two common questions Realtors® hear these days are:

 Is now a good time to sell?